mewza/freedom_pool/README.md

               return 0;
        }

-This type of allocation is cross-thread safe, what does it mean? it means you can bigpool.malloc() in one thread, and bigpool.free() in another without a problem.
-I also tried to make FreedomPool self-expanding based on memory usage, but then decided to temporary remove it because of realloc that can happen in the wrong time, can cause problems, if you want to enable ExtendPool mechanism, you can do so by adding this: dispatch_async( dispatch_get_main_queue(), ^{ ExtendPool( EXPANSION ); };  inside of bigpool.malloc().
+This type of allocation is cross-thread safe, easy to use, and transparent, what does it mean? it means you can bigpool.malloc() in one thread, and safely bigpool.free() in another.
+I also tried to make FreedomPool dynamically self-expanding based on memory usage, but then decided to backtrack because of realloc that can happen in the wrong time, can cause problems. if you want to enable ExtendPool mechanism, you can do so by adding this: dispatch_async( dispatch_get_main_queue(), ^{ ExtendPool( EXPANSION ); }; inside of bigpool.malloc().
 I still recommend the approach of measurig your app's memory usage (which is easy to do with FREEDOM_DEBUG and pre-grow it statically or dynamically, whichever.

-LICENSE: Freeware- use it as you please.
+LICENSE: LOVE FREEWARE- use it as you please.
 Provided AS-IS.
-Would appreciate a "Thank you" in the credits of the application, and reference to the GITHUB.
-Because I borrowed some code from the above mentioned solution, although I came up with it independently, I discovered someone already done it, decided to just make a nice wrapper for iOS and OS X, and it should also work on Linux, and other Unix and non-Unix based operating systems.
+Would appreciate a "Thank you" in the credits of the application, and a reference to this page on Github.

 Dmitry Boldyrev <subband@protonmail.com>